 What’s truly important: A year from now, two years from now, fifteen years from now, your kids won’t recall their academics from this time.
 Vocab lessons, math problems, videos on plate tectonics – they’ll be distant memories.
 Instead, kids will remember the thrill of the imaginary dragons they slew, the joy of the forts they built alongside you, the butterflies in their stomach as they climbed up on the roof to watch fighter jets soar by.
 They won’t remember what they learned.
 But they will remember, forever, how this experience made them feel.

 No one’s expecting perfection: Homeschooling is a challenge……throw in having to do your own job, the stock market crashing, and – oh yeah – a deadly virus circulating in the air and let’s just say this year has been a giant pain in the ass…and the assets.
 So, let your kids eat cereal for dinner, let every day be crazy hair day, give them a pass if they’re not gung-ho about geography or earthquakes or the life cycle of mealworms.
 And give yourself a pass too.
-You don’t need a pandemic for permission to be imperfect: The offer is always open.
+You don’t need a

 Yes, you can do it…..whatever version of “it” works.
 You’ll find a way – yours.
 Because that’s what we do.